posit-dev/great-tables/README.md

 <div align="center">
 <img src="https://posit-dev.github.io/great-tables/assets/gt_sp500_table.svg" width="800px">
 </div>

+Typically we use Great Tables in an notebook environment or within a [**Quarto**](https://quarto.org) document.
+Tables won't print to the console, but using the [`show()` method](https://posit-dev.github.io/great-tables/reference/GT.show.html#great_tables.GT.show) on a table object while in the console will open the HTML table in your default browser.

 There are ten datasets provided by **Great Tables**: `countrypops`, `sza`, `gtcars`, `sp500`, `pizzaplace`, `exibble`, `towny`, `metro`, `constants`, and `illness`.